bevyengine/bevy-website/content/learn/book/control-flow/systems.md

 }

 fn one_shot_system_with_input(In(input): In<usize>) -> usize {
-    // `input` is passed into the system with an `In` generic value. input += 2;
+    // `input` is passed into the system as an `In` usize value.
-    // This function returns a usize value, and is thus our `Out` value. input
+    // Because this function returns a usize value, our `Out` value
+    // is inferred to be a usize.
+    input + 2
 }
 ```